 i.
 “He was not to dress in his [priestly] garments, but in the simple sacerdotal vestments, or those of the Levites, because it was a day of humiliation; and as he was to offer sacrifices for his own sins, it was necessary that he should appear in habits suited to the occasion.”
 (Clarke)

 d.
 He shall wash his body in water: Aaron must come washed.
 Traditionally, this washing was done by immersion.

 e.
 He shall take from the congregation of the children of Israel two kids of the goats: Aaron must come with two goats and one ram to complete the offering of atonement.

 i.
 As a sin offering: “The two goats are regarded as one sacrifice.
 They are a ‘sin offering.’
 Hence, to show how unimportant and non-essential is the distinction between them, the ‘lot’ is employed; also, while the one is being slain, the other stands before the ‘door of the Tabernacle.’
-This shows that both are parts of one whole, and it is only from the impossibility of presenting both halves of the truth to be symbolized in one that two are taken.”
+This shows that both are parts of one whole, and it is only from the impossibility of presenting both halves of the truth to be symbolised in one that two are taken.”
 (Maclaren)

-B. What the High Priest does on the Day of Atonement.
+B. What the high priest does on the Day of Atonement.

 1. (6-10) Casting lots to choose between the two goats.

 “Aaron shall offer the bull as a sin offering, which is for himself, and make atonement for himself and for his house.
 He shall take the two goats and present them before the LORD at the door of the tabernacle of meeting.
 Then Aaron shall cast lots for the two goats: one lot for the LORD and the other lot for the scapegoat.
 And Aaron shall bring the goat on which the LORD’s lot fell, and offer it as a sin offering.
 But the goat on which the lot fell to be the scapegoat shall be presented alive before the LORD, to make atonement upon it, and to let it go as the scapegoat into the wilderness.”